On the Edge Symposium 2025

 Feb.
 9-11, 2025

 Elon University’s “On the Edge” symposium, hosted by the Center for the Study of Religion, Culture and Society (CSRCS), explores new directions in the interdisciplinary study of religion.
-This bi-annual symposium brings together scholars working at the theoretical and methodological boundaries of those fields that have a stake in the critical analysis of religion—law, history, psychology, anthropology, literature/textual studies, philosophy, art history, political science, classics, sociology, geology, folklore, and gender studies, to name a few.
+This bi-annual symposium brings together scholars working at the theoretical and methodological boundaries of those fields that have a stake in the critical analysis of religion—law, history, psychology, anthropology, literature/textual studies, philosophy, art history, political science, classics, sociology, geography, folklore, and gender studies, to name a few.
 “On the Edge” aims to exercise a self-conscious attention to methodological advances that can be made through interdisciplinarity.
 Its proceedings contribute to a richly contextualized and multi-layered understanding of the role of religion in societies past, present, and future.

-2025 Symposium: Teaching Israel/Palestine after October 7
+2025 Symposium: Teaching Israel/Palestine in Turbulent Times

 We believe, however, that professors around the world continue to engage in excellent teaching about Israel/Palestine—about relationships and conflicts between Israel and Palestine and between Israelis and Palestinians; about relationships between and among Israeli and Palestinian socio-political, economic, and cultural lives; and about their connections to neighboring communities and beyond.